 How long they can keep your dog cool will depend on the type of dog cooling mat you purchase.

 This is because while all of them offer the same function, there are different models and sizes for you to choose from.
-Some has gel, ice, or water.
+Below are some good options if you want a pad that has gel, ice, or water.

 You may find it beneficial to place a cooling mat over your dogs bedding area so it can serve as a cooling dog bed.